kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

      cat deploy/base/kustomization.yaml
      ```

-     Output of yaml:
+     Content of yaml:
-     - This is a simple kustomization directory that lists just the yaml files to be deployed.
+     - This is a simple kustomization directory that just lists the yaml files to be deployed.
        ```
        resources:
        - olapp-cos.yaml
        ```

    - The file `olapp-cos.yaml` contains the custom resource definition to deploy the application and will be covered in detail later.
-   - It is placed in the base directory since it is common for all stages of the application, for example, dev, test, prod.

 1. Take a look at the files in the `overlay-apps` directory.